winsoft666/zoe/README.md

     # if you want support non-http protocol, such as ftp, the [non-http] option must be specified.
     vcpkg install curl[non-http]:x86-windows
     ```
-- cpprestsdk

-`Teemo` depend on pplx that give you access to the Concurrency Runtime, a concurrent programming framework for C++, pplx is a part of `cpprestsdk` library.

-    ```bash
-    vcpkg install cpprestsdk:x86-windows
-    ```

 - gtest